Rega Research

 Rega Research Ltd. is a British audio equipment manufacturer.
 Rega was founded in 1973.
 The company's name was formed of the initials of its two founders (RElph & GAndy).
 Rega are widely known for their turntables – most notably the iconic Rega Planar 3, cartridges and tonearms, and has produced award-winning amplification and speakers for over 20 years.
 In addition to manufacturing products under their own brand name, they have also served as an original equipment manufacturer of turntables and tonearms for other companies such as NAD and Rotel.

-Rega Research is imported and distributed in the US by The Sound Organisation, based in Arlington, Texas.

 History

 In addition to making its own brand products, Rega is an OEM supplier.
 For example, Rega arms or variants are found in numerous other audiophile turntables.
 It also manufactured a slightly modified version of its Planar 2 with a RB250 arm for NAD that was marketed under the NAD533 model number.